mostlyuseful/video-similarity/spec.md

 *   **2.3.
 Error Handling:**
     *   **Invalid File Paths:** If a path is invalid (does not exist, is a directory), print an error to the console and skip that file.
 The program should continue if at least two valid videos remain.
     *   **Video Processing Failure:** If a video file is corrupt or cannot be opened by OpenCV, treat it as an invalid path.
-    *   **No Features Extracted:** If PySceneDetect finds no keyframes in a valid video, print a warning and exclude that video from comparisons.
+    *   **No Features Extracted:** If SceneDetect finds no keyframes in a valid video, print a warning and exclude that video from comparisons.
     *   **Exit Condition:** If fewer than two processable videos are available after initial validation, the program should exit with an informative message.

 *   **2.4.
 Performance:**